-We have audited the accompanying financial statements of the governmental activities and the General Fund of the Minneapolis-Duluth/Superior Passenger Rail Alliance from inception through December 31, 2008, which collectively comprise the Alliance's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the governmental activities and the General Fund of the Minneapolis-Duluth/Superior Passenger Rail Alliance as of and for the year ended December 31, 2009, which collectively comprise the Alliance's basic financial statements as listed in the table of contents.
 These financial statements are the responsibility of the Alliance's management.
 Our responsibility is to express opinions on these financial statements based on our audit.